Pulmonary agenesis: Signs and symptoms

 Pulmonary agenesis is the complete absence of lung tissue, including bronchial tree, lung parenchyma, and supporting vasculatures.
 The only remaining part is rudimentary bronchus.
 Hence, the affected areas lose their function of gas exchange.
 This malformation is thought to involve the proliferation arrest of lung buds during embryo development, while the causes are still debatable.
 In many cases, it is associated with the occurrence of other inborn malformations.
 The estimated prevalence of pulmonary agenesis is 34/1,000,000 live births, with a slightly higher possibility in the female population.

 Two types of pulmonary agenesis are classified based on the severity of underdevelopment: bilateral and unilateral pulmonary agenesis.

 Bilateral pulmonary agenesis

 Bilateral pulmonary agenesis means that both sides of the lung are absent, its occurrence is rare compared to unilateral pulmonary agenesis.
-The fetus losses the ability to do gas change, and is hence incompatible with life after birth.
+The fetus loses the ability to do gas exchange post-delivery, and is hence incompatible with life after birth.